mammadmodi/rabbit-learning/README.md

 Through this [link](https://computingforgeeks.com/how-to-install-latest-erlang-on-ubuntu-linux/) you can install erlang on your ubuntu.

 After you installed erlang now you can install rabbitmq with following  [link](https://computingforgeeks.com/how-to-install-latest-rabbitmq-server-on-ubuntu-linux/) link.
-You should follow only three first steps.
+You should follow only steps 2 and 3.

 #### 2) Run with docker
 With following command you will have a rabbitmq server that has admin api and amqp protocol with `5672` and `15672` ports.